 Well, Ricardo Flores Magón has died, and surely, after a life of feverish activity, he sleeps tranquilly; neither praise nor criticism can affect him now.
-He died in the penitentiary at Leavenworth, where he had five years of the fiery sentence of the twenty he was given for writing articles that damaged the recruitment.
-He had spite that their husbands, sons, brothers, and fathers had earned their salary from several weeks already worked.
+He died in the penitentiary at Leavenworth, where he had five years of the fiery sentence of the - owners of the mine, not even a fist full of corn so they could make some tortillas or some pudding, despite that their husbands, sons, brothers, and fathers had earned their salary from several weeks already worked.